yahoojapan/yosegi/docs/code_conventions.md

 Test class and method coding rule as follow,

 ### 1. Class name
 1-1.
-Add a suffix of Test.
+Add a prefix of Test.

 1-2.
 Target test class name.
 Or feature name that is not link the target class.